jeremy-collins/distracted_driver_detection/index.md

 </p>

-EfficientNet-B4, an architecture with state-of-the-art performance on image classification benchmarks such as ImageNet with only 19 million parameters, was chosen next, achieving a validation accuracy of 77.3%
+EfficientNet-B4, an architecture with state-of-the-art performance on image classification benchmarks such as ImageNet with only 19 million parameters [8], was chosen next, achieving a validation accuracy of 77.3%

 <p align="center">
 <img src="docs/assets/efnet_loss.png" width="300"> <img src="docs/assets/efnet_accuracy.png" width="300">